Safety and use

 Skeasy is a safer alternative than to carry the child on your back or shoulders in case of fall.
 Downhill, one often runs together, holding the child.
 In that situation, the skis can be entangled, with risk of torsion or falling on top of each other.

-Seat belt is purposely omitted, since it will be better to be free than to be stuck to the sled in case it topples.
-But a "Sleeping belt" is included.
-The sleeping belt provides support to the smallest children in case they fall asleep.
+A seat belt is included to support to the smallest children in case they fall asleep.
 The sleeping belt is made to disconnect in case Skeasy topples, to ensure the child is freed from Skeasy in motion.

 Encourage the child to contribute with balance and braking with their heels in challenging terrain.